iancmyers/nodewalla/README.md

 Example
 -------

-The example below shows the user with the most check-ins at a given user's top 10 spots.
+The example below shows which user has the most check-ins at each of a given user's top spots.

     var sys = require('sys');
     var Nodewalla = require("./nodewalla");